Drivers Medical / Vocational Driver’s Medicals Standards

 - Audiology hearing Test if indicated

-The Occupational Health Department will undertake vocational driver’s health assessments for the following groups of drivers
+The Occupational Health Department will undertake vocational driver’s medical assessments for the following groups of drivers

 - Large Good Vehicles (LGV) and Passenger Carrying Vehicles (PCV).
 The relevant DVLA documents must be provided by the employee to verify they have the training to operate the vehicle.

 - Drivers required by national legislation to hold licenses for goods vehicles between 3.5 and 7.5 tones (Group C1).
 Relevant DVLA documents to be provided by employee.